Party of Action and Solidarity: In opposition: November 2019 – July 2021

-In majority government: July 2021–present
+In majority government: July 2021 – present

 The PAS won by a landslide during the 2021 Moldovan parliamentary election, earning them 63 seats in the parliament.
 Igor Grosu was elected the President of the Moldovan Parliament.
 On 6 August 2021, Natalia Gavrilița was voted by 61 MPs as the Prime Minister of Moldova and she became the second PAS Prime Minister of Moldova, after Maia Sandu (2019).
 In early 2022, the party will hold a leadership election and is also expected to nominate a candidate for the 2023 Chișinău mayoral elections.
+In December 2023, the PAS joined forces with PSRM to secure a two-thirds majority for dismissing Octavian Armașu as governor of the National Bank of Moldova.
+The dismissal was criticised by the European Commission and International Monetary Fund.

+Elections in Moldova have played a decisive role in shaping the country’s geopolitical direction, often seen as a crossroads between pro-European reform and closer ties with Russia.
+The 2021 parliamentary election was particularly significant, marking a major shift toward European integration as PAS secured a commanding majority.
+The 2025 election further reinforced this trajectory; even though the number of parliamentary seats had been reduced, PAS managed to retain its majority, underscoring continued public support for institutional reforms, anti-corruption efforts, and closer cooperation with the European Union.
+These elections not only redefined Moldova’s domestic political landscape but also drew international attention due to their implications for regional stability in Eastern Europe.

 Political positions

-The PAS has been widely described as a pro-European, centre-right party that adheres to liberalism, social liberalism, and economic liberalism.
+The PAS has been widely described as a pro-European, pro-Western, centrist or centre-right party that adheres to liberalism and conservative liberalism.
+The party documents declare they support social liberalism.
+Italian scholar Gian Marco Moisé described the party as populist.

 Economic policies

-According to its program, the PAS supports the idea of an economy based on private initiative and is in favor of a significant reduction of bureaucracy in all stages of business.
-In the 2020 Moldovan presidential election campaign, the party's candidate Maia Sandu proposed raising the minimum pension to 2,000 lei (around 114 US dollars).
+According to its program, the PAS supports the idea of an economy "based on private initiative" and is in favor of a "significant reduction of bureaucracy in all stages of business".
+In the 2020 Moldovan presidential election campaign, the party's candidate Maia Sandu proposed raising the minimum wage to 2,000 lei (around 114 US dollars).